Documentary shorts — unscripted — featuring farmers, artisans, and others

 As Jason Lett said during the interview process of his late father who passed away in 2008:

 “My father had a reputation for being a bit of a retro-grouch.
 Here was this forward thinking person who came and brought these grapes to a place where they had never been grown, that captured attention around the world in international competition, and yet at the same time, he was a real traditionalist.
 He believed that the less you monkeyed with the wine in the winery, and the more attention that you paid to the grapes in the vineyard, the better the wine would be”.

 Even to this day, Jason went on to say, the philosophy of “natural winemaking” is still far from being the dominant mindset of the industry but it is slowly growing new adherents.

-In keeping with the tradition that his father (and his mother, Diana) set, Jason Lett who took over Eyrie in 2005, has begun growing an additional grape varietal on Eyrie Vineyards—Trousseau— that comes from the foothills of the Alps, in eastern France.
+In keeping with the tradition that his father and his mother, Diana, set, Jason Lett who took over Eyrie Vineyards in 2005, has begun growing an additional grape varietal—Trousseau— that comes from the foothills of the French Alps.

 When I asked Mr. Lett about what he saw for the future of the Oregon wine industry, he responded, in part:

 “Oregon, I think, only makes less than 1% of the country’s wine, but I think we are 2nd or 3rd in the country, in terms of the number of vineyards we have here.
 Simply because there are so many small artisan producers here, who are growing the grapes themselves, making the wine themselves, the wines have great personality and they have a great sense of place.
 I hope that Oregon continues to follow that model in the future.
 And, I have every confidence that it will.